![]() |

 file which contains all the necessary classes and functions.
 Detailed explanation of the implementation of UDOs, how you pushed UDOs to Pipeline as well as development of classes/functions are presented below

-Before going into details of the implementation of the two UDOs in poisson_2d_homogeneous.hpp, let's have a look at the first few lines of code of the file that includes some libraries for finite element implementation, some aliases, and declaration/initialisation as commented below.
+Before going into details of the implementation of the two UDOs in poisson_2d_homogeneous.hpp, let's have a look at the first few lines of code file that includes some libraries for finite element implementation.
+The code is based on C++ libraries with advanced aliases, and declaration/initialisation.
+Apart from that, the dimension(2D/3D) of the problem can easily be assihned from the EXECUTABLE_DIMENSION which will discuss later.

-The first UDO Poisson2DHomogeneousOperators::OpDomainLhsMatrixK is responsible for the calculation and assembly of the left-hand-side matrix \( {\bf K} \)
+This UDO is responsible for the calculation and assembly of the left-hand-side matrix \( {\bf K} \)

 We have the class OpDomainLhsMatrixK

-which can be accessed only from inside of the class for calculation and assembly of local stiffness matrix.
+which can be accessed from outside of the class.
 This follows the concept of data encapsulation to hide values and objects inside the class as much as possible.
 We will discuss a little more details of those four objects of the class in the followings

 OpDomainLhsMatrixK()